Things to consider before you apply for a heritage grant.

-- How does it fit with the assessment criteria?
+- How does it fit with the grant assessment criteria?

-- Where does this take place (a specific location, a region, or a community)?
+- Where will the project take place? (a specific location, a region, or a community)

-- Who will be involved in doing the project (specialists, stakeholders or partners)?
+- Who will be involved in the project? (specialists, stakeholders or partners)

 - Who will benefit from the project?

-- How much it will cost to deliver the project successfully (obtain quotes where you can, and if you cannot you will need to make informed estimates)?
+- How much it will cost to deliver the project successfully? (obtain quotes where you can.
+If you can’t, you will need to make informed estimates)

-- If you have more than one project, you should complete separate applications for each project.
+- If you have more than one project, you must complete separate applications for each project.